HIV CAPACITY BUILDING ASSISTANCE

 LEARNING COMMUNITIES

-If you fall within the West Region and work in a state or local health department, join us for our monthly West Region learning community.
+Facilitating online learning communities on enhancing HIV prevention services.
+If you work in a state or local health department or community-based organization, join us for our monthly community of practice.
 Contact us to learn more.

 In-person, Virtual, and Hybrid Workshops